 Women’s rights leader Victoria Woodhull, though not especially well known today, once attracted more media attention than just about any female in the United States.
 A jack-of-all-trades, Woodhull alternately tried her hand at stockbroking, newspaper publishing, lobbying, public speaking, clairvoyance and philanthropy, and even ran for president long before women won the right to vote.
 Her unconventional lifestyle and radical political views helped her make powerful friends and equally powerful enemies.
-On the 175th anniversary of her birth, here are nine things you should know about one of the most controversial figures of her time.
+Check out some surprising facts about the colorful feminist trailblazer.

 1. Woodhull received almost no formal education.

 Victoria Claflin, later Victoria Woodhull, was born on September 23, 1838, to an illiterate mother and a petty criminal father.
 One of 10 children, Woodhull did not start elementary school until she turned 8.
 She then attended off and on for only three years before dropping out.
 Any hope of further education was dashed at age 15, when she married a doctor who soon revealed himself as an alcoholic philanderer.
 To make matters even more difficult, Woodhull gave birth to a mentally handicapped son in 1854.